JK-Cobre-Help/CRISPR-ScreenAnalysis/README.md

 **CRISPR-ScreenAnalysis** is an automated Snakemake workflow for pooled CRISPR screen analysis using MAGeCK, supporting both single-end and paired-end data.
 The pipeline performs FASTQ quality control, sgRNA counting with a user-provided library, automated or custom design matrix generation, and gene-level β score estimation via MAGeCK MLE.
 This workflow is designed for reproducibility and scalability in Slurm-managed HPC environments.

+**CRISPR-ScreenAnalysis** is a fully automated Snakemake workflow for analyzing pooled CRISPR screens using **MAGeCK** that supports both single-end and paired-end sequencing data.
+The pipeline performs quality control on raw FASTQ files, counts sgRNA reads using a user-provided library, generates an experimental design matrix (automatically or from a custom file), and estimates gene-level β scores via MAGeCK MLE.
+This workflow is designed for reproducibility, scalability, and allows for easy user defined modifications of configuration settings in a Slurm-managed HPC environment.

 ### Key Features

 + **Quality Control**
-  + Runs **FastQC** on raw FASTQs and summarizes results with **MultiQC**
+  + Runs **FastQC** on raw FASTQs and compiles a summary report with **MultiQC**
-  + Works with both single-end and paired-end reads
+  + Works with both single-end and paired-end sequencing

 + **Optional FASTQ Staging**
-  + Copies input FASTQ files from slower archive storage to a writable, fast-access location before analysis
+  + Copies input FASTQ files from slower archive storage to a writable, fast-access location before processing
-  + Controlled by `stage_fastqs` in `config.yml`
+  + Controlled by `stage_fastqs` option in `config.yml`

 + **MAGeCK Count**
-  + Reads directly from raw or staged (copied) FASTQs
+  + Processes FASTQs directly or from staged copies
   + Supports both paired-end and single-end modes
-  + Assigns reads to sgRNAs from a user-provided library
+  + Assigns reads to sgRNAs from a user-provided library file
   + Outputs both `.count.txt` and `.countsummary.txt` for all samples

 + **Automatic Design Matrix Generation**
-  + Builds a valid MAGeCK MLE design matrix from `samples.csv`
+  + Builds a valid **MAGeCK MLE** design matrix from `samples.csv`
   + Includes:
     + Baseline column
     + One-hot encoded factors for experimental conditions